mblayman/mattlayman.com/understand-django-book/appendix_acronyms.md

 Create, Read, Update, Delete -
 CRUD represents the most common operations that exist for virtually all web applications.

+**CSP:**
+Content Security Policy -
+A security control mechanism to protect what domains are accessible to a browser visiting your site

 **CSRF:**
 Cross-Site Request Forgery -